sagiegurari/cargo-make/docs/_includes/content.md

 ````

 In the [default Makefile.toml](https://github.com/sagiegurari/cargo-make/blob/master/src/Makefile.stable.toml), all pre/post tasks are empty and are there as placeholders
-for external Makefile.toml to override so custom functionality can be defined easily before/after running a specfific task.
+for external Makefile.toml to override so custom functionality can be defined easily before/after running a specific task.

 Flows are named with the flow suffix, for example: ci-flow